kimiko-11/Agent_name_generator/README.md

 Combines computer vision techniques (Selective Search) with deep learning for object detection.

 Can be extended to real-time detection using video or webcam streams.

+Drive mounting is per user:

+from google.colab import drive drive.mount('/content/drive')

+This prompts the user to authorize their own Google account.